 When parallel SQL query execution is in use

 Parallel query execution uses additional shared memory from the shared memory heap, and an increase in gmheap may therefore be required to optimize parallel query performance.
-See Shared Memory Considerations in the “Optimizing Query Performance” chapter in SQL Optimization Guide for more information.
+See Shared Memory Considerations for more information.